 Photo from the Nyamata Memorial Site, by Fanny Schertzer.
 CC BY-SA 3.0.
 Source Wikimedia Commons

-Click a link below to see all articles on the Rwandan Genocide in that database.
-To see the articles off campus, you will need to enter your Multipass username and password when you click on a link.
+Click a link below to see all articles on the Rwandan Genocide in that database

 Of course, the databases listed above are only a small selection of databases containing articles on the Rwandan Genocide and its aftermath.
 Click the link below to access all Gumberg databases.

-Click a link below to find all printed books and DVDs in the Gumberg Library and Duquesne Center for Legal Information.
+Click a link below to see all books on that subject at the Gumberg Library and Duquesne Center for Legal Information